 Our experience says there are 4 keys to building a holistic risk management strategy aimed at creating a resilient business that you need to consider:

 In a perfect world, we would have access to all the risk information we need, when we need it.
 In reality, essential data tends to be spread across various systems and presented in various forms that require heavy analysis and interpretation.
 By centralizing all risk management data across the business, it becomes possible to have visibility into risk status and also identify potential issues.
 A centralized approach increases consistency, efficiency and effectiveness of risk management.

 Organizations have become highly complex so manually identifying and addressing cyber security risks can be time-consuming, inefficient, and prone to error.
 Instead, organizations should automate where possible to increase the accuracy of the data, reduce the likelihood of human-error and increase productivity of the employees.

 It is no longer acceptable to simply identify risks and categorize them as low, medium or high.
 Business leaders need to understand the magnitude and frequency of risks so that they can prioritize effectively and make appropriate trade-off decisions.
 By quantifying risks, business leaders can decide what actions to take and how much they are willing to invest in order to reduce the risk.

 Reporting isn’t about providing pretty pictures and vivid colours – nor is it about providing as much information as possible.
 The heart of a holistic cybersecurity strategy is about being able to communicate risk in meaningful and clear terms to support strategic decision-making.

-To find out more, register for our upcoming webinar: Transitioning from GRC: Creating Holistic Risk Management on August 26th, 4pm BST / 11am EST. We will be joined by Alexandra Limbean, Senior Information Security Analyst at McKinsey.
-She will be sharing her experience buying risk management solutions and the challenges she faced along the way.
+To find out more, view our on-demand webinar: Transitioning from GRC: Creating Holistic Risk Management.
+This session featured, Alexandra Limbean, Senior Information Security Analyst at McKinsey.
+She shared her experience buying risk management solutions and the challenges she faced along the way.